Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 #### A data engineer needs to examine how data is flowing through tables within their pipeline.
 Which of the following correctly describes how they can accomplish this?
 Select one response.

+**checkpoint directory** is mainly used for storing the progress of streaming queries to ensure fault-tolerance